BlackCatDevelopment/MultiColumn_for_BlackCatCMS/README.md

-MultiColumn for Black Cat CMS
+MultiColumn for BlackCat CMS
 ===============================

-This is a module for Black Cat CMS.
+This is a module for BlackCat CMS.
 It provides the opportunity to add multiple columns.

-Please note that this is work in progress!
+This is the first official release of MultiColumn.

+# Please notice

+You are not able to update from previous beta versions as there had been many changes in the structure.
+Please uninstall and reinstall this version.
+Your data will be lost when uninstalling previous installed version.
+You might try to manually check the differences betwenn the structure of the current and previous database and adapt your old database.
+In that case you need to Upload the files of the new version manually.

 # License